vaadin/vaadin-element-skeleton/README.md

 ## Contributing

-1. Fork the <element-name> repository.
+1. Clone the `vaadin-element` repository.

 1. Make sure you have [npm](https://www.npmjs.com/) installed.

-1. When in the <element-name> directory, run `npm install` to install dependencies.
+1. When in the `vaadin-element` directory, run `npm install` to install dependencies.

 ## Running demos and tests in browser

 1. Install [polyserve](https://www.npmjs.com/package/polyserve): `npm install -g polyserve`

-1. When in the <element-name> directory, run `polyserve --open`, browser will automatically open the component API documentation.
+1. When in the `vaadin-element` directory, run `polyserve --open`, browser will automatically open the component API documentation.

 1. You can also open demo or in-browser tests by adding **demo** or **test** to the URL, for example: